exercism/website-copy/CONTRIBUTING.md

 completed a single exercise on exercism.
 We believe this is because setting it up isn't easy.
 This walkthrough aims to solve that.

-To do exercises on exercism, installing a CLI is required.
-This walkthrough aims to guide users throughout the several installation steps.
+The goal of the walkthrough is to guide users through the many steps of installing the Exercism command-line client (CLI), which is a prerequisite to doing exercises on the site.

 ### Structure

-The walkthrough is strucured in the following way:
+The walkthrough is structured in the following way:

-1. The walkthrough is a step-by-step guide.
-This should prevent users from getting lost.
+1. To prevent users from getting lost, the walkthrough is a step by step guide.
 1. At the end of each step, the user must be able to confirm whether they've done the step correctly.
 This should prevent users from installing incomplete packages which may lead to harder troubleshooting in the future.